sagarikaboseDA/Retail-Sales-Analysis-using-SQL/README.md

 # Strategic Questions for Business Insights
 Q1.  **Which city and state generate maximum revenue?**

 Q2.  **Which city and state generate least revenue?**

 Q3.  **What is the average delivery time wrt each city?**

 Q4.  **What is the average delay in delivery of products?**

 Q5.  **On which Days are maximum orders received?**

 Q6.  **What is the peak hour of shopping or placing an order?**

 Q7.  **What is the time difference between purchase made and sent to carrier for delivery.
 Calculate average difference too.**

 Q8.  **How many unique sellers are there and to which city does maximum order come from to these sellers?**

 Q9.  **Customers who placed maximum orders state and city wise.**

 Q10. **How many customers made at least 01 repeated purchase?**

 Q11. **How many customers are frequent, medium and low frequency buyers?**

 Q12. **How many customers pay in installments and what is their average payment value?**

 Q13. **What is the percentage of the preferred mode of payment to make a purchase?**

 Q14. **What are the best performing products in each state?**

-Q15. **What are the best performing products with early or on-time delivery?*8 Q16. **Calculate % of orders delivered before estimated date.*8 Q17. **Average estimated delivery time to each city?**
+Q15. **What are the best performing products with early or on-time delivery?**

+Q16. **Calculate % of orders delivered before estimated date.**

+Q17. **Average estimated delivery time to each city?**

-Q18. **What is the average delay time and in which locations is this observed?*8 Q19. **Which product categories are delivered fastest?**
+Q18. **What is the average delay time and in which locations is this observed?**

+Q19. **Which product categories are delivered fastest?**

 Q20. **Segment customers based on Recency, Frequency, and Monetary value.**

 # Concepts utilized for analysis